 Flash didn't flinch.
 His eyes clouded over as he shoved his hands into his pockets.
 "You know, my dad used to beat me when I was little."

 Peter's chest tightened in surprise.
-This was not at all where he had expected this conversation to go.
+This was not at all where he was expecting this conversation to go.

 "He doesn't anymore.
 He went to therapy, learned how to redirect his anger in non-violent ways or whatever.
 Now the worst I get from him is distance and indifference."
 He scratched at his hair.
 "But I still remember how awful it was, being hurt by a person who's supposed to protect you and love you and stuff."